flaraloza123/holberton-system_engineering-devops-1/0x0E-web_stack_debugging_1/README.md

 How to debug a NGINX server with bad ports

-## Usage
+## Requirements

-* All Bash files were created and compiled on Ubuntu 14.04.4 LTS
+* All Bash files are created and compiled on Ubuntu 14.04.4 LTS.
+* All Bash scripts are linted with Shellcheck.

 ## Tasks